Coral-Ann/CV/README.md

 -------

 **Art**
 Whilst I no longer work as a Freelance Artist, I continue designing in my spare time.
 My preferred mediums are usually digital or watercolours, and I love to build my skills by dabbling with different mediums.
-You can look at some samples of my work [here](https://www.coralbakerart.com); I'm replacing this with my website soon!

 **Kayaking**
 Growing up on the Isle of Man meant I had constant water sporting opportunities, my choice always being kayaking.
 When able, I always jump at the chance to spend time on the water, having recently been in the lake district doing just that.